atharva0608/merge-conflict/README.md

 # My Project

-This is the MAIN BRANCH version.
+This is the CONFLICT  BRANCH version.